-Lititz Christian School has accreditation status with the Association of Christian Schools International (A.C.S.I.) and the Mid-Atlantic Christian School Association (M.A.C.S.A.).
-In addition Lititz Christian is a member of the Middle States Association and partners with Lancaster Bible College as one of their premier schools.
+Lititz Christian School has accreditation status with the Association of Christian Schools International (A.C.S.I.).
+In addition Lititz Christian is a member of the Middle States Association and partners with Lancaster Bible College and Messiah University as one of their premier schools.